DiRAC-HPC/di-benchmarking-public/sphNG/README.md

 The documentation for running the sphNG benchmarks is structured according to the target platforms.
 For example, the instructions for running sphNG on Tesseract can be found in [doc/tesseract/](doc/tesseract/), and within that folder are three text files, init, make and run.
-The init text file shows how to deploy the sphNG source/data to Tesseract.
+The init text file shows how to deploy the sphNG source/data.
 The make instructions tell you how to build sphNG alongwith any pre-requisite software components.
 Finally, the run text file explains how to run the benchmarks.
 Similar text files exist for all the other target platforms.